Undergraduate Students at Brown

 Native American and Indigenous Studies Focus

-While Brown does not yet have an official Native American/Indigenous Studies concentration, students can choose a focus in Native American Studies within the Ethnic Studies concentration, in the American Studies Department and Indigenous Studies within the Center for Latin America and Caribbean Studies.
+While we are developing the Native American and Indigenous Studies concentration, students can currently choose a focus in Native American Studies within the Ethnic Studies concentration, in the American Studies Department and Indigenous Studies within the Center for Latin America and Caribbean Studies.

 All concentrators develop individual focus areas in consultation with their faculty advisors.
 Each student’s program of study is organized around a set of core courses that help them identify the historical and theoretical questions to be investigated and provide the tools necessary to address those questions.